 The main runway will be closed between 11pm and 5am for the duration of the work with flights being switched to a back-up landing strip.

 Northside councillor Sean Haughey has said that he is very concerned that this will lead to an increase in night time aircraft noise over areas such as Clontarf, Donnycarney and Beaumont.

 "Local residents have not been adequately informed about these developments and I have received a number of complaints in this regard from worried householders," Mr Haughey said.

 "The Dublin Airport Authority (DAA) needs to fully engage with the local communities in relation to these works and alleviate their concerns," he said.

-The Fianna Fail councillor said that disruption "must be kept to an absolute minimum and the repairs should be completed in the fastest possible time-frame."
+The Fianna Fail councillor said that disruption "must be kept to a minimum and the repairs should be completed in the fastest possible timeframe."